SL-1: Design and operations

 A classified 1956 preliminary design study, using BORAX-III as a basis, calculated the total construction cost for the prototype reactor to be $228,789.
 This estimate for just the reactor and its components did not include any of the buildings or the rest of the reactor plant.

 The prototype was constructed at the National Reactor Testing Station west of Idaho Falls from July 1957 to July 1958.
-It went critical for the first time on August 11 1958, became operational on October 24, and was formally dedicated on December 2 1958.
+It went critical for the first time on August 11, 1958, became operational on October 24, and was formally dedicated on December 2, 1958.

 The 3 MW (thermal) boiling water reactor (BWR) used 93.20% highly enriched uranium fuel.
 It operated with natural circulation, using light water as a coolant (vs. heavy water) and moderator.
-ANL used its experience from the BORAX experiments to design the reactor.
-The circulating water system operated at 300 psi flowing through fuel plates of uranium-aluminum alloy.
+The circulating water system operated at 300 psi flowing through fuel plates of uranium–aluminum alloy.

 The plant was turned over to the Army for training and operating experience in December 1958 after extensive testing, with Combustion Engineering Incorporated (CEI) acting as the lead contractor beginning February 5, 1959.

 CEI was responsible for the actual operation of the SL-1 reactor, for the routine training of military personnel and for developmental research programs.

 The Contractor provided at the site a Project Manager, Operations Supervisor, a Test Supervisor, and a technical staff of approximately six personnel.
 In recent months, the Project Manager spent approximately half time at the site and half time at the contractor's office in Connecticut.
 In his absence, either the Operations Supervisor or the Test Supervisor was assigned as the Project Manager.

 It was understood, as indicated by testimony before the Board, that CEI would provide supervision on any shifts when non-routine work was carried out.

 the AEC's Idaho Office and the Army Reactors Office clearly believed that the addition of night supervisors when only routine work was involved would defeat a part of the purpose of operating the reactor under the existing arrangement, i.e., to obtain plant operating experience with only military personnel.